-Repeated advice and entreaties from relatives, experts, and activists - all of it thoroughly exposed by the Ombudsman and summarized by Huffingtonpost - were in vain.
+Repeated advice and entreaties from relatives, experts, and activists—all of it thoroughly exposed by the Ombudsman and summarized by the Huffington Post—were in vain.
 Not to talk about the protest marches, the name-and-shame television and radio programs, the countless reports in newspapers, and the live broadcasting of deceased patients’ funerals.
 The Department of Health, led by MEC Qedani Mahlangu, as well as the Premier of Gauteng, David Makhura, simply failed to realize the consequences of their actions and inactions.

-Of course, Policies and Procedures were followed - The Premier appointed an Ombudsman to investigate the ‘matter’.
-Then he waited for the report to be released in order to make informed decisions.
-In the meanwhile the death-roll grew from 36 to 94 and still counting, as many corpses collected at NGO's are still unclaimed in funeral parlors.
+Of course, Policies and Procedures were followed.
+The Premier appointed an Ombudsman to investigate the ‘matter,’ then he waited for the report to be released in order to make informed decisions.
+In the meanwhile, the death-roll grew from 36 to 94 so far, as many corpses collected at NGOs are still unclaimed in funeral parlors.

 Several organizations have opened cases of culpable homicide against former Health MEC Qedani Mahlangu.

 Gauteng government has confirmed that disciplinary processes will be taken against officials implicated in the Health Ombudsman's report.

 The Opinion of an OWFMA-SA

 The Report Into the Circumstances Surrounding the Deaths of Mentally ill Patients, authored by Professor Malegapuru W Makgoba, reads like a horror!